smmckay/quex-mirror/doc/source/02-syntax/patterns/main.rst

     *pattern definitions* and *pattern matching behavior*.

 The following sections describe the formal language used to specify patterns.
-First, syntactic means to specify context free regular expressions are introduced.
+First, the syntactic means to specify context free regular expressions are introduced.
 Second, two sections elaborate on the specification of character sets and the use of queries into the Unicode database.
 Third, a section elaborates on pre- and post-contexts for regular expressions.
 Eventually, a